Map of State of New York – Cities, Geography, Counties & Stats (2024)

 Yates 123

-New York is divided into 62 counties, with each county (except the five counties of New York City) further subdivided into towns and cities.
+The State is divided into 62 counties, with each county (except the five counties of New York City) further subdivided into towns and cities according to government sources.

 New York City itself is divided into five boroughs, each corresponding to a county.
 Other significant urban areas include Buffalo, Rochester, and the Capital District cities of Albany, Schenectady, and Troy.